Is a Year-End Bonus Discretionary? What Happens If I Don’t Get Paid?

 What about holiday bonuses?

 Even when given each year, which may lead employees to expect them, holiday bonuses are usually treated as discretionary.

 If holiday bonuses are provided based on certain criteria, but not to all employees, it is recommended an employer document why certain employees have not earned the bonus.

 What are the legal implications related to discretionary and non-discretionary bonuses?

 Discretionary bonuses may be withheld from the employee under certain circumstances provided it is done in good faith, on reasonable grounds, and not for a discriminatory purpose.
 It should not be withdrawn capriciously or irrationally.
 Lack of good faith and reasonable ground may give rise to a potential cause of action against the employer by the employee.

 In non-discretionary bonuses, where employees have a contractual right to receive the bonus, withdrawal of the bonus may constitute a potential claim for breach of contract.

 Bonuses are subject to equal pay and anti-discrimination laws.
 To maintain fairness and guard against legal claims, bonuses should be based on objective, identified factors.
 In addition to an appearance of fairness, disclosing these factors well in advance of year’s end will motivate employees to achieve benchmarks the employer considers valuable.

 Should you have any questions related to the issue of bonuses, please contact us online or call our offices at (561) 653-0008.
-At Scott Wagner and Associates, P.A., our approachable and knowledgeable attorneys are dedicated to providing skilled legal representation for your unique situation.
+At Scott • Wagner and Associates., our approachable and knowledgeable lawyers are dedicated to providing skilled legal representation for your unique situation.

 - American Institute of Professional Bookkeepers